We love the taste, and it’s a great addition to our food. But what about turmeric for dogs?

 You can make your own turmeric treats for dogs with the golden paste recipe.

 But if you want to save time, you can also buy them.
-Bocce’s Bakery offers excellent treats.
+Bocce’s Bakery on Amazon offers excellent treats.
 These doggy biscuits are entirely natural, taste great, and have all the spice your pet needs.

 Finding the right turmeric supplement for dogs is essential for getting all the benefits.
 We hope one of these great products works for you and your dog.
-That said, you should feed your dog properly — with fewer treats and the right portion size.

 Turmeric and CBD